Direct Loan Facts

-The federal government charges an origination fee of up to 1% when the loans are issued.
-Therefore, a student borrowing $3,500 in the Subsidized Loan will receive 1% less credited to their student account, disbursed in two installments, one in the fall and one in the spring.
+The federal government charges an origination fee of 1.05% when the loans are issued.
+Therefore, a student borrowing $3,500 in the Subsidized Loan will receive 1.05% less credited to their student account, disbursed in two installments, one in the fall and one in the spring.

 Subsidized vs. Unsubsidized

-There are two main differences between the Subsidized Direct Loan and the Unsubsidized Direct Loan: interest rate and subsidy.
+The main difference between the Subsidized Direct Loan and the Unsubsidized Direct Loan is subsidy.